Tracking the Tropics: Understanding your risk before a storm - NewsBreak

 Bowen, who previously worked as a TV meteorologist in Tampa Bay, joined Tracking the Tropics on Wednesday to discuss the risk presented by hurricanes, population growth in vulnerable areas and the complexities of insurance.

 Tracking the Tropics streams at 2 p.m.
 ET every Wednesday during hurricane season.
-For the latest updates, check out our Tracking the Tropics website .Copyright 2022 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.
+For the latest updates, check out our Tracking the Tropics website.

 Comments / 0